How to lose your money, time, investors, and the market. Vision, goals, and requirements.

 The first challenge for Mark was a problem he wanted to solve.
-In software development problem is described by requirements.
+In software development, the problem is described by requirements.

 The requirement is a thing that is needed to be solved in a solution.
 In Mark, case requirements were described in two forms.
-First were wireframes and later designs which were a 'visualization' of the desired look of the application.
-Other form were user stories - a popular way of describing what solution should answer to.
+First were wireframes and later designs which were a ‘visualization’ of the desired look of the application.
+Other forms were user stories – a popular way of describing what solution should answer.

 What mistake was made here?